-The provider gathered feedback from staff through meetings, surveys, and informal discussions.
+The provider gathered feedback from staff through meetings and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
-The practice manager produced a monthly newsletter which contained practice updates and the latest information for staff.

 Continuous improvement and innovation

 The provider had systems and processes for learning, continuous improvement and innovation.